davidekechi/larticles/README.md

 ## About The Company

-We welcome you to our company
+We welcome you to our company and we love our staff